React useImperativeHandle

 useImperativeHandle(ref, createHandle, [dependencies])

 Here, in this syntax, we can directly use useImperativeHandle without constant.
-We will use this hook in child class because here ref is pass down from parent component, createHandle is variable or function name, or we can say data which we want to access in the parent component. dependencies is the array of dependencies which will occurs to re-render.
+We will use this hook in the child class because here ref is passed down from the parent component, createHandle is a variable or function name, or we can say data which we want to access in the parent component. dependencies is the array of dependencies that will occur to re-render.

-useImperativeHandle hook is different from useRef in majorly two ways:
+useImperativeHandle hook is different from useRef in two ways:

 • It allows handling and customizing the returned value explicitly.